surveycto/clickable-svg/README.md

 ## Description

 This plug-in allows you to click on a part of an image and record which part was clicked.
-Clicking on a path in an .svg image will select that path, and fill in the text field with the ID of that path.
+Clicking on a named region (either a path or a group of paths with an ID) in an .svg image will select that region, and fill in the text field with the ID of the region.
+To help indicate which region is currently selected, all regions will start out at 40% opacity.
+When selected, a region will return to 100% opacity.

 ## Default SurveyCTO feature support